Legsinton/Portfolio/README.md

 You travel through a temple with a goal to restore the godess who controls the land, but beware the godess has a vengence and is doing everything to stop you.

 **My contribution**
-during the project I've designed the puzzles and how they should be structured.
+During the project I've designed the puzzles and how they should be structured.
 I also did all the music and sound effects and created a script to use them in a 3D enviorment.
 I was also in charge of creating how the UI functions.

 Developed:  04/2025 - 06/2025
 Duration:   8 weeks
 Engine:     Unity
-Genre:      3D Puzzle and Exploration game
+Genre:      Puzzle, Exploration, horror
 Team:       3 Programmers, 4 Artist

 <table>